Code-Institute-Submissions/amaama/README.md

 The website was tested in different browsers – Opera, Google Chrome, Mozilla, Microsoft Edge and Internet Explorer.
 Few issues were found:
  - The arrow on the main page is not aligned in the centre in Internet Explorer;
  - White space is visible between gallery section and previous element in the DOM.
 White space is visible only on screens wider than 768px and in Internet Explorer, Microsoft Edge and Mozilla.
 It does not happen in Chrome and Opera.
+ - When you scroll page down till the end and come back to the top the bacground video is not displaying and is black on Microsoft Edge

 After several unsuccessful tries to fix the issues, it was decided to keep the style as it is.
 Internet Explorer is the least popular browser and visible white space is not a critical issue.